 The influence was undeniable and refreshed approach to Underground Stations and their street facing aesthetic would soon be seen evident in London.
 The new designs, starting with Sudbury Town, used red brick, with extensive use of glass and concrete.
 Over the next few years Holden, his assistants and contemporaries designed countless new stations for the Piccadilly and Central Lines, some of which are arguably the most enduring and iconic railway stations ever built.

-This ongoing photo-series is my tribute to them.
+This photo-series from my forthcoming book is my tribute to them.